-It allows user to change the language mapping the browser machine running the Remote Console applet.
+Used to change the language mapping of your browser machine running the Remote Console Applet.
 Normally, the applet determines the correct value automatically.
-However, depending on particular JVM and browser settings this is not always possible.
+However, depending on your particular JVM and your browser settings this is not always possible.
 A typical example is a German localized system that uses an US-English keyboard mapping.
-In this case user has to change the Local Keyboard setting to the right language, manually.
+In this case you have to change the Local Keyboard setting to the right language, manually.

-Hotkeys
+• Hotkeys